Terms & Conditions

 (e) fair wear and tear, any accident, or act of God.

-10.10 Tools for Schools may in its absolute discretion accept non-defective Goods (excluding purpose built Goods) for return in which case Tools for Schools may require the Client to pay handling fees of up to thirty percent (30%) of the value of the returned Goods plus any freight costs.
+10.10 Tools for Schools may in its absolute discretion accept non-defective Goods (excluding purpose built Goods) for return in which case Tools for Schools will require the Client to pay handling fees of thirty percent (30%) of the value of the returned Goods plus any freight costs.

 10.11 Notwithstanding anything contained in this clause if Tools for Schools is required by a law to accept a return then Tools for Schools will only accept a return on the conditions imposed by that law.